dlz/dnevnik/README.md

 played chess games;
 am taught to playing the combination of knight and pawn to make a queen

+2014 3 21
+got very very useful advice from a nice woman;
+we played chess together, shared some joyful moments together, went to a bar I knew with friends

 [TO BE CONTINUED .. ]